learn-co-curriculum/uci-mod-3-modules-lab/README.md

 Once you define the two class methods mentioned above inside of the `Memorable` module, use the `extend` keyword to extend those methods, as class methods, into both the `Artist` and `Song` class.
-Refer to the previous code along exercise for help.
+Refer to the previous code-along exercise for help.
 Remember that the `self` keyword is omitted when defining class methods inside modules.
 The `extend` keyword is responsible for defining the method as a class method vs. an instance method (which would use the